 Walker would finally get his championship in 2006 when he joined forces with Shaquille O' Neil and Dwyane Wade.
-Antoine Walker has more than $108 million in career earnings, but he lost it all due to a lavish lifestyle of big homes, cars, supporting his entourage and bad real estate investments.
+Walker would earn more than $108 million in his career, but he lost it all due to a lavish lifestyle of big homes, cars, supporting his entourage and bad real estate investments.
 He also had some legal issues that led to him paying some heavy fines and settlements.

 He also lost a huge chunk due to gambling.
 Being a Chicago native, Walker was a fan of Michael Jordan.
 Unfortunately, instead of copying Jordan's drive and competitive fire, he copied Jordan's gambling habits.

 In May 18, 2010, Walker filed for Chapter 7 bankruptcy.
 If he only managed his finances well, he could have been set for life.
 At least he found some work as a basketball analyst in recent years.

 4. Larry Johnson

 - NBA Draft: 1st pick in the 1st round of the 1991 Draft

 - NBA Career: 1991-2001

 - Accolades: 2-time All-Star, All-NBA second team and Rookie of the Year

 Larry Johnson was the Zion Williamson of his day.
 He was an undersized power forward who could dribble, mix it up from down low and shoot it from the outside.